Harsh-Saini07/Weather-App-Project-main/Weather-App-Project-main/README.md

 Save the file and refresh your browser.

 # Credits:
-Developed by Ritik Sharma using JavaScript and OpenWeatherMap API.
+Developed by Harsh Saini using JavaScript and OpenWeatherMap API.

 # License:
 This project is open-source and free to use.